-- Be respectful of others.
+- Be coureous and respectful of others.
 Respect from others must be earned.
-By demonstrating a respectful attitude at all times, you will find others will like you and want to be with you.
+By demonstrating a respectful attitude at all times you will find others treat you the same in return.
 Consistently use respectful words such as “please, thank you, excuse me, and you’re welcome”.

 - Always tell the truth.
 When you form the habit of always telling the truth, you will find you behave in such a way that telling the truth is easy.